 Circuit Court has enjoined the Oregon Liquor Control Commission from interfering with the warehousing and distribution practices of a large grocery chain.
 (Ongoing)

 Defending a class action case filed against a local government entity by employees of a contractor seeking retirement benefits.
 06-2-04611-6 (Pierce Cnty.
 (Wash.)
 Super.
 Ct.
 Ongoing)

 Environmental regulations compliance for international plant systems manufacturer

 Provide counsel regarding multi-state environmental regulations compliance, including seed and fertilizer registration and labeling.
 (Ongoing)

 Representing a national wireless carrier before various local governments on matters relating to local regulation of wireless facility siting.
 (Ongoing)

 Representing a national wireless carrier in wireless siting litigation in various federal courts, challenging denial of client's wireless siting applications under Section 332(c)(7) of the federal Communications Act.
 (Ongoing)

 Procurement for cable operators and equipment manufacturers

 Advise clients on state and federal procurement requirements.
 (Ongoing)

-Development and permitting of regional transit centers and light-rail facilities in three-county Puget Sound (Wash.) metropolitan area, including successful defense in litigation challenging such development.
+Development and permitting of regional transit centers and light-rail facilities in Puget Sound metropolitan area.
 (Ongoing)